Lima, Peru, November 8, 2017

 In the bowels of the church in the catacombs are over 70,000 bones and many more are still buried.
 If you were Catholic, it used to be that you had to be buried in the floor of the church.
 There are many femurs and skulls because apparently they take the longest to decompose.
 Of course they're arranged in interesting ways today-

 The library contains 25,000 very old books.
-The four windows on the roof allowed for light.
+The four windows on the roof allow for light.
 Candles were not allowed for fear the whole place would ignite-

 I had a very busy but good day.
 I saw and did lots!